hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 ## Pre-requisites and pre-requirements

-Let’s look at what we need to have in place before we consider production load testing.
+Let’s look at what we need to have in place *before* we consider production load testing.

 As mentioned earlier, we need the ability to monitor our production SLOs and KPIs in real time, and be able to see at a glance when we’re getting close to breaching one of them.
 We also need to decide on what our tolerances are, or what our abort condition is.
-If for example your response time SLO is p95 of 500ms calculate over a sliding 5m window, are you OK to breach that SLO for 5m or 10m while a load test runs, perhaps to give autoscaling time to kick in?
-If the typical value is 300, you might say stop the test once it gets to 450.
+If for example your response time SLO is p95 of 500ms calculated over a sliding 5m window, are you OK to breach that SLO for 5m or 10m while a load test runs, perhaps to give autoscaling time to kick in?
+If the typical value is 300, you might say stop the test once it's exceeded by 10%.
 You can define similar stop conditions for other SLOs, such as the ratio of 5xx responses to total requests for example.
-The key here is that the operator: whether that’s a human to start with, or an automated system can continuously and unambiguously check that the load test is not causing issues.
+The key here is that the operator -- whether that’s a human to start with, or an automated system -- can continuously and unambiguously check that the load test is not causing issues.

 If you don’t have this, load testing in production is too dangerous.

 In a similar vein, you should have monitoring across all layers of your system, from CDN down to EC2 instances that make up your Kubernetes worker pool and everything in between.
 You’re running a production system, at scale, so you probably have that in place already.

-Again, this has already been mentioned – but we want to start mapping out different components of the system that may be affected by initial load tests, and make a list of actions that may need to be branched for synthetic traffic, such as sending an actual email, and talking to teams responsible for those components and getting them involved.
+Again, this has already been mentioned – but we want to start **mapping out different components** of the system that may be affected by initial load tests, and make a list of actions that may need to be branched for synthetic traffic, such as sending an actual email, and talking to teams responsible for those components and getting them involved.

-Request tracing and metadata propagation across the system - again, this will help us distinguish synthetic traffic from real traffic where needed.
+**Request tracing and metadata propagation** across the system - again, this will help us distinguish synthetic traffic from real traffic where needed.
 Without this capability the surface area of the system you will be able to load test in production is going to shrink.
 It’s a worthwhile investment to make if you don’t have that in place already.

 Don’t forget your monitoring system here.
 Let’s say you use Datadog.
 You want to be able to plot a timeseries which shows all requests to production, and then split it by real traffic vs load testing traffic.
 The way to do that is through metric tagging, the exact mechanics may depend on how exactly you’re tracking metrics, but it should be possible.

-This goes without saying, but you should be able to stop your load test almost instantly when needed.
-This is some hard-won experience right there, where we were running tests and we did have the ability to stop them, just not instantly but over about 5 to 10m, which can feel like a looooong time when you’re seeing error rate on production start climbing.
+This goes without saying, but **you should be able to stop your load test almost instantly** when needed.
+This is some hard-won experience right there.
+We were running tests one day, and we did have the ability to stop them, just not instantly it turned out, and that five minutes can feel like a loooooong time when you’re seeing error rate on `prod` start climbing.
+Sigh.

 ## Roadmap - getting to your first production load test

 So, what will this look like in practical terms?
 You starting point is that you are not running any load tests in production.
 Let’s say you don’t run any load tests whatsoever.

-The overall idea is this - iterate.
-And communicate your progress to teams and people who may be interested.
+The overall idea is to iterate, and communicate your progress to teams & people who may be interested.

 The first thing you want to do is pick your load testing tooling.
-We covered the evaluation criteria you can use.
+We have covered the evaluation criteria you can use.

 In parallel, start talking to relevant people and teams.
 Usually a project like this would be championed by the SRE team or its equivalent in your organization.
 Obviously, we want to include dev teams in charge of any services and components which are going to be hit with extra load.
 We want to let data and analytics teams know well in advance too and get as much feedback from them as possible – their data analysis and reporting pipelines are likely to be affected.
-Someone from marketing and product should be included too - if for no other reason than to let them know how seriously you’re taking reliability.
+Someone from marketing and product should be included too - if for no other reason than to let them know **how seriously you’re taking reliability**.
 In my experience, almost no one does not want to know that you’re working towards being able to show that `prod` can handle extra traffic spikes at any moment.
-Everyone regardless of their role tends to understand the important of reliability, and production load testing sounds cool.
+Everyone regardless of their role tends to understand the importance of reliability, and production load testing sounds cool.

 You will also want to set up a situation room or an initiative room in Slack or your real time communication platform of choice.
 You will use this for updates on the project and when load tests are being run.